We're open

-If you’re taking a course of medication that will finish during your holiday, then get advice from your GP.
+If you are taking a course of acute medication that will finish during your holiday, then get advice from your GP.
 They may be able to give you a repeat prescription.

 Talk to your GP about this.
 They will only give you an NHS prescription if they think that you need the medication.
 They don’t have to give you an NHS prescription just because you think you should have the medication.